robb-j/chowchow/docs/api.md

 - `trustProxy` – tell express to trust x-forwarded headers when behind a reverse proxy
 - `jsonBody` - parse json bodies onto `request.body`
 - `urlEncodedBody` - parse url encoded (form data) onto `request.body`
-- `corsHosts` - set to an array of hosts that are allowed to to XHR requests
+- `corsHosts` - set to an array of hosts that are allowed to do XHR requests

 To turn them all on: